ahmedsArena/dorothy-albert/README.md

 # dorothy-albert
 Welcome to the README file of Team Dorothy-Albert!

-We are a group of trainees participating in the HackBio Genomics Internship, under the guidance of our team manager: Bhavi, and Rajarshi, team leader: Yossra,Ahmed  leader assistants: Simeon and Ahmed.
+We are a group of trainees participating in the HackBio Genomics Internship, under the guidance of our team manager: Bhavi, and Rajarshi, team leader: Yossra,Ahmed  leader assistants: Simeon.

 The members of our team are Rehab, Drake, Simeon, Ahmed, and Yossra. we are at the third stage of our internship,